Gurpreet-Learning/sms-spam-detection-using-rnn/README.md

 ## Observation
-Currently 87% spam prediction.
+Currently 87% spam prediction on 1 epoch.
 Modified the dataset by multiplying every spam sample by 50 since the spam sample count is low.
 This allows me to balance the data and improve model accuracy.

 ## Built With